 Oh, yeah, not even my cameraman's wearing a mask.

-You know, it's it's that's how nuts both these networks are.
+You know, that's how nuts both these networks are.

 You know, they both failed to practice what they're preaching all of us to do.

-And look, I'm only telling you, I'm not wearing a mask if I'm not if if if if I have social distancing, there's no mask on my face.
+And look, I'm only telling you, I'm not wearing a mask if I'm not, if I have social distancing, there's no mask on my face.

 There's not.

-But if you can't in those circumstances, then you know, you wear it then, but it's it's short term.
+But if you can't in those circumstances, then, you know, you wear it then, but it's short term.

 And the president and vice president are also right about Twitter.

-You know, if they're gonna use the Washington Post and they're gonna determine what's truth and not truth, then okay, I want them to go back and fact-check everything they got wrong on Russia Trump collusion, then they can fact check how uh Joe and and Hunter and the whole quid pro quo Joe zero experience hunter fiasco.
+You know, if they're going to use the Washington Post and they're going to determine what's truth and not truth, then, okay, I want them to go back and fact-check everything they got wrong on Russia-Trump collusion.

-You know, it's uh the the Twitter fact checker claimed the Trump administration are actual Nazis and mocked flyover states.
+You know, it's the Twitter fact-checker claimed the Trump administration are actual Nazis and mocked flyover states.

-I kid you not, the Twitter official responsible for the fact-checking policies, that tell your friend Dorsey this, has tweeted that members of the Trump administration are Nazis, among other false inflammatory statements on the on the platform.
+I kid you not, the Twitter official responsible for the fact-checking policies, tell your friend Dorsey this, has tweeted that members of the Trump administration are Nazis, among other false inflammatory statements on the platform.

-This guy's uh title is head of site integrity.
+This guy's title is head of site integrity.

 Jack Dorsey, pay attention.

-And if he's calling Trump supporters Nazis, that might explain why conservatives have rightly been pointing out uh that in fact all of these outlets are purposefully suppressing conservative three free thought and ideals.
+And if he's calling Trump supporters Nazis, that might explain why conservatives have rightly been pointing out that, in fact, all of these outlets are purposefully suppressing conservative free thought and ideals.

 All right, news roundup information overload hour.